JoaoS-Dev/Stanford-Code_In_Place-Final-Project-2024/README.md

 The course fosters a sense of community among participants through discussion forums, study groups, and collaborative projects.
 This helps create an engaging and supportive learning environment.
 It aims to democratize access to high-quality computer science education.

-Overall, Stanford Code in Place is an initiative to make computer science education more accessible and to build a global community of learners.<br/>
+Stanford Code in Place is an initiative to make computer science education more accessible and to build a global community of learners.<br/>

 For more information, please visit: <a href="https://codeinplace.standford.edu">Code in Place</a><br/>